preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage-613/page-rollups-digital-signage/index.rst

 (Not all options are shown in the image, but described below.)

-+ **Title, Summary, Content, Image**: Select proprety to get the information from, for each of these.
++ **Title, Summary, Content, Image**: Select property to get the information from, for each of these.
 + **Image Ratio**: For the selected image property, choose Square or Wide here.
 + **Created By, Created At**: Select property to get this information from.
 + **Text Column Width**: Set the text column width in pixels.